 A few quick thoughts on the 2014 Hatzidakis Santorini.

-Hatzidakis Wines was founded in 1997 when Haridimos Hatzidakis, a former winemaker at Boutari Winery, started his winery outside the village of Pyrgos.
-Hatzidakis took over care of 10 acres of 100+ year old vines owned by a nearby convent and replanted a vineyard that was abandoned after an earthquake in 1956.
+Haridimos Hatzidakis founded Hatzidakis Wines in 1997.
+A former winemaker at Boutari Winery, he started his winery outside the village of Pyrgos.
+Along with taking over 10 acres of 100+ year old vines once owned by a nearby convent, Hatzidakis replanted a second vineyard that was abandoned after an earthquake in 1956.

-Hatzidakis’ approach is to emphasize the minerality of native Santorini grape varieties that thrive in the volcanic soils of the island.
-The vines are farmed organically and only native wild yeast is used for fermentation.
+Hatzidakis’ approach was to emphasize the minerality of native Santorini grape varieties that thrive in the volcanic soils of the island.
+He farmed all his wines organically, using only native wild yeast for fermentation.

 While Hatzidakis was the first winery in Santorini to release a vineyard-designated Assyritko, the 2014 Hatzidakis Santorini is 100% Assyritko blended from vineyards in the villages of Akrotiri, Megalochori, Pyrgoas and Vourvoulos.
-The wine is kept on the lees for 40 days to enhance mouthfeel.
+To enhance the mouthfeel, he kept on the wine on the lees for 40 days before racking.

 Jancis Robinson notes in Wine Grapes, that Assyrtiko likely originated on Santorini and today accounts for around 70% of the island’s vineyards.
 Its extensive plantings in Santorini makes the variety the third most widely planted white grape in all of Greece–behind only Savatiano and Roditis.